-Spinco historically relied on the financial, administrative and other support functions of General Growth to operate its business and it will continue to rely on General Growth to provide transition services in these and other vital areas on a transitional basis.
+Spinco historically relied on the financial, administrative and other support functions of General Growth to operate its business and it will continue to rely on General Growth to provide transition services in these and other vital areas for up to 18 to 24 months.
 To operate as a stand-alone company will require Spinco to establish its own financial, administrative and other support systems.
-Spinco will also need to establish its own accounting and auditing policies.
+Spinco will also need to rapidly establish its own accounting and auditing policies.

-Spinco has historically been able to take advantage of General Growth's purchasing power in technology and services, including information technology, marketing, insurance, treasury services, property support and the procurement of goods.
-As a smaller, separate, stand alone company, it may be more difficult for Spinco to obtain goods, technology and services at prices and on terms as favorable as those available to Spinco prior to the separation.
+Spinco has been able to take advantage of General Growth's purchasing power in technology and services, including information technology, marketing, insurance, treasury services, property support and the procurement of goods.
+As a smaller, separate, stand-alone company, it may be more difficult for Spinco to obtain goods, technology and services at prices and on terms as favorable as those available to Spinco prior to the separation.

 In connection with Spinco's separation from General Growth and the distribution of Spinco Common Stock, Spinco will become subject to the reporting requirements of the Exchange Act and the Sarbanes-Oxley Act of 2002 and will be required to prepare its financial statements according to accounting principles required by the SEC.
-In addition, the Exchange

-Act requires that Spinco file annual, quarterly and current reports.
+In addition, the Exchange Act requires that Spinco file annual, quarterly and current reports.
 Spinco's failure to prepare and disclose this information in a timely manner could subject it to penalties under federal securities laws, expose it to lawsuits and restrict its ability to access financing.
 The Sarbanes-Oxley Act of 2002 requires that Spinco, among other things, establish and maintain effective internal controls and procedures for financial reporting and disclosure purposes.
-Spinco may not be successful in identifying and establishing the requisite controls and procedures.
-In addition, establishing and monitoring these controls could result in significant costs to Spinco and require it to divert substantial resources, including management time, from other activities.
-Any failure in Spinco's own financial or administrative policies and systems could impact its financial performance and could materially harm its business and financial performance.
+Establishing and monitoring these controls could result in significant costs to Spinco and require it to divert substantial resources, including management time, from other activities.

-Prior to the separation, Spinco will enter into agreements with General Growth, pursuant to which General Growth will provide some of these services to Spinco on a transitional basis.
-These services may not be sufficient to meet Spinco's needs and, after these agreements expire, Spinco may not be able to replace these services at all or obtain these services at acceptable prices and terms.
+Prior to the separation, Spinco will enter into agreements with General Growth, under which General Growth will provide some of these services to Spinco on a transitional basis.
+These services may not be sufficient to meet Spinco's needs and, after these agreements end, Spinco may not be able to replace these services at all or obtain these services at acceptable prices and terms.